Elucidating the solution space of extended reverse-time SDE for diffusion models

-To ensure a fair comparison between VP ER-SDE-Solvers and VE ER-SDE-Solvers, we opt for EDM~\citep{karras2022elucidating} as the pretrained model, as detailed in Appendix \ref{EDM_VE_VP}.
+To ensure a fair comparison between VP ER-SDE-Solvers and VE ER-SDE-Solvers, we opt for EDM \cite{karras2022elucidating} as the pretrained model, as detailed in Supp.3.3.
 It can be observed from Table \ref{table1} that the image generation quality produced by both of them is similar, consistent with the findings in Sec.\ref{section4_1}.
-Additionally, the high-order ER-SDE-Solver-3 converges faster than ER-SDE-Solver-2, particularly in the few-step regime under 20 NFE.
-This is because higher convergence orders result in more minor discretization errors.
-We also arrive at the same conclusions on the CIFAR-10 dataset~\citep{krizhevsky2009learning} as can be found in Table \ref{vevpcifar10}.
+Additionally, the high-stage ER-SDE-Solver-3 converges faster than ER-SDE-Solver-2, particularly in the few-step regime under 20 NFE.
+This is because higher stages result in more minor discretization errors, which constitute one of the components of one-step prediction errors (see Supp.1.6 and Supp.1.7).
+We also arrive at the same conclusions on CIFAR-10 dataset \cite{krizhevsky2009learning} as can be found in supplementary material Table.1.